rubenwardy/minetest_modding_book/en/chapters/luacheck.md

   Otherwise add any missing `local`s to the mod.
 * **mutating read-only global variable 'foobar'** - Move `foobar` from `read_globals` to `globals`.

+## Using with editor

+It is highly recommended that you find an install a plugin for your editor of choice to show you errors without running a command.
+Most editors will likely have a plugin available.

+* **Atom** - `linter-luacheck`
+* **Sublime** - `SublimeLinter-luacheck`

 ## Checking commits with Travis